Maeldoun/lotro_item_selection/README.md

 NOTE: the csv that is generated will create if it doesn't exist or append to a created existing file.

-TODO: make a gui, so the spreadsheet doesn't control it
+TODO: make a gui, so the Control.csv doesn't control it